-An application client can run on a system anywhere in the WebSphere MQ network.
-If your applications use WebSphere MQ facilities to connect to the broker, and to interact with it (using the MQI and AMI), you must set up the WebSphere MQ resources that they require.
+An application client can run on a computer anywhere in the WebSphere MQ network.
+If your applications use WebSphere MQ facilities to connect to the broker, and to interact with it (by using the MQI and AMI), you must set up the WebSphere MQ resources that they require.

-The way that you set up applications is identical to that for clients for an WebSphere MQ server.
+The way that you set up applications is identical to the setup for clients for an WebSphere MQ server.
 To support client connections to a broker:

-- 1. If the application runs on the same system as the broker, it can establish a local connection with the broker's queue manager using MQCONN, and you do not have to define any WebSphere MQ resources to support it. - 2.
-If the application runs on the same system as another queue manager in the broker network, it can establish a local connection to that queue manager.
+- 1. If the application runs on the same computer as the broker, it can establish a local connection with the broker queue manager by using MQCONN, and you do not have to define any WebSphere MQ resources to support it. - 2.
+If the application runs on the same computer as another queue manager in the WebSphere MQ network, it can establish a local connection to that queue manager.
 In this scenario, you must define the appropriate resource to support communications between the queue manager to which the client has connected and the queue manager that hosts the broker that provides the required service. - 3.
-If the application runs on a system that does not support a queue manager, it must make a client connection to a queue manager on another system.
-The queue manager to which it connects can be one of the following: - The broker's queue manager
+If the application runs on a computer that does not support a queue manager, it must make a client connection to a queue manager on another computer: - The broker queue manager